Digital plus Humanities

 Across Time: Classical, Renaissance, and Modern

-While Galileo is the main author I study in my research, I am aware that no author stands alone in history or literature.
-And I do not stand alone either, as a reader and scholar.
-How Primo Levi and Italo Calvino expressed admiration for Pliny the Elder and Galileo is inspiring, and that reading of earlier authors by post-World War II authors motivated me, in turn, to look deeper for the Baroque and scientific fascination found in texts that twentieth-century authors wrote.
-Thus, I have investigated cultural connections and textual layers built on encyclopedic knowledge tracing back to Pliny the Elder in the first century CE – an author that both Levi and Calvino read extensively, and back to Galileo, a scientist and writer that changed how science is narrated and expressed in the Florentine vernacular, and later in Italian.
+While Galileo is the primary focus of my research, I recognize that no author exists in isolation within history or literature, and neither do I as a reader and scholar.
+The admiration expressed by Primo Levi and Italo Calvino for Pliny the Elder and Galileo is particularly inspiring.
+Their engagement with earlier authors has motivated me to explore the Baroque and scientific themes in texts written by twentieth-century authors.
+My investigation delves into the cultural connections and textual layers rooted in encyclopedic knowledge from the first century CE, as seen in Pliny the Elder, whom both Levi and Calvino extensively read, and extends to Galileo, whose innovations transformed the narration and expression of science in the Florentine vernacular and later in Italian.

 Primo Levi